MalenQuilla/dependent-textr/README.md

 # independent-textr
-Textr service with independent file management, upload, and indexing services.
+Textr service that can run independently with its own file management, upload, and indexing services.

 # textr Project